 - Who do you know who has been through re-entry?
 Or who you could try talking to , to see if they understand?
 When will you contact them?

 Above all, if you feel yourself sinking, reach out sooner rather than later.
 There’s no harm in saying “help” and then a couple of days later finding yourself in a better place again.
 But if you sink into depression it’s much harder to find a way out once there.
 Your local doctor, pastor, friends, family, a coach, counsellor or therapist.. there are many people to turn to.
 Don’t do it on your own – you don’t have to.

-Check out my repatriate support directory to see if there is someone near you who may be able to help.
 You may not need paid help, you may manage to surf the ups and downs just fine.
 But if you do need help, don’t hesitate to ask, even if only for advice.
 Plenty of people do.

 - Do you need to reach out to someone?
 If so, who, or who could you ask?

 As I said, this is a very simplistic view of what you can do and there will be many things I have missed out on this occasion.
 But hopefully it has given you some ideas to start with.
 Feel free to comment below on other things you have found helpful after the honeymoon period was over.
 And get in touch if I can help.